RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Summary

 \section{Summary}

 We have described the RUMD software package for molecular dynamics simulation on GPUs, concentrating on the optimization strategies that distinguish it from most other GPU MD codes.
-We have documented its strong performance at small and medium system sizes and performance comparable to other GPU-based MD codes at larger sizes.
-Work will continue on RUMD both with regard to features (for example, many-body interactions and efficient long-range Coulomb interactions) and optimization opportunities (for example, dynamic parallelism).
-The ability to split a simulation over multiple GPUs will also be considered, which will not just allow larger systems (more than the approx. 3 million particles a single card can handle), but also allow even faster simulations of medium systems, given that RUMD already make good use of the hardware for such sizes.
+We have documented its strong performance at small and medium system sizes and its performance comparable to other GPU-based MD codes at larger sizes.
+Work will continue on RUMD both with regard to features and optimization opportunities.
+The ability to split a simulation over multiple GPUs will also be considered, which will not just allow larger systems, but also even faster simulations of medium systems, given that RUMD already makes good use of the hardware for such sizes.

-\section{appendix: The autotuner}
+\section{Appendix: The autotuner}

-Here we describe the algorithm used by the autotuner.
+Here we describe the algorithm used by the autotuner, which optimizes the choice of neighbor list algorithm, the neighbor-list skin size, and the way the generation of the neighbor list and the calculation of non-bonding forces are distributed among the GPU threads ($p_b$ and $t_p$).
 The basic strategy is to run a series of short simulations (a few hundred to a few thousand time steps) varying the different parameters, to find a set of of parameters giving (close to) optimal performance.
-Not all possible combinations of parameters are attempted in order to reduce the time taken for tuning (for Lennard-Jones-type systems without molecules or Coulomb interactions this is under a minute for small systems, several minutes for larger systems).
+Not all possible combinations of parameters are attempted in order to reduce the time taken for tuning (for Lennard-Jones-type systems without molecules or Coulomb interactions the autotuner process takes under a minute for small systems, several minutes for larger systems).
 The initial state of the system is stored so that all comparisons made by the autotuner involve runs of the same length starting from the same configuration.